6 min read

 Teaching fall holidays: Indigenous representation in North America

-If your classes feature the histories or traditions of Thanksgiving, Indigenous Peoples’ Day, or Columbus Day, make sure you create an inclusive classroom with these guidelines.
+If you're listing classes featuring the histories or traditions of Thanksgiving, Indigenous Peoples’ Day, or Columbus Day, make sure you create an inclusive classroom with these guidelines.

-If you are including the history or traditions of several popular North American fall holidays in your curriculum this year, be sure to consider how you will incorporate multiple perspectives into your lesson plans.
-Many fall holidays are intended to represent or celebrate events in the histories of Native nations, and it is important that you communicate diverse and accurate viewpoints in any class on these topics.
-Let’s take a look at a few holidays and traditions that are most commonly addressed in Outschool classes and go over how you can ensure appropriate representation in your classroom.
+If you are including the history or traditions of several popular North American fall holidays in your curriculum this year, be sure to consider how you will incorporate multiple perspectives into your lesson plans and class listings.
+Many fall holidays are intended to represent or celebrate events in the history of Native nations, and you must communicate diverse and accurate viewpoints in any class on these topics.
+Let’s look at a few holidays and traditions most commonly addressed in Outschool classes, and how to ensure appropriate representation in your class listings and online classroom.

 Indigenous Peoples’ Day (US, Canada, Global)